 Will you avoid care home costs & fees?

-The recommendations from this report formed the basis of the recent announcement that there will be a cap on the amount an individual has to pay towards care.
+The recommendations from the report by the commission (Funding of Care and Support) formed the basis of the recent announcement that there will be a cap on the amount an individual has to pay towards care.
 However is this all good news?

 In addition, people paying for care may also find themselves subsidising people who are state funded due to the complicated way that local authorities pay care fees.